 MBA Refinance Index increases

-Mortgage refinance applications, as measured by the MBA (Mortgage Bankers Association) Refinance Index, fell 2.3% from 2,104 to 2,056 for the week ending March 4.
-Since mid-2013, refinances have been dropping dramatically.
+Mortgage refinance applications, as measured by the MBA (Mortgage Bankers Association) Refinance Index, rose 16.7% from 1,693 to 1,902 for the week ending August 28.
+Since mid 2013, refinances have been dropping dramatically.
 Homeowners with home equity have already refinanced.
 Those left with high rates are underwater.
-However, there was a slight rebound because rates came back down.
+However, there has been a slight rebound because rates came back down.

 Implications for mortgage REITs

-Refinancing activity impacts prepayment speeds.
-This is a critical driver of mortgage REIT returns.
-Prepayments occur because homeowners are allowed to pay off their mortgages early and without penalty.
+Refinancing activity affects prepayment speeds—a critical driver of mortgage REIT returns.
+Prepayment occur because homeowners are allowed to pay off their mortgages early and without penalty.
 When interest rates fall, those who can refinance at a lower rate do.
 This is good for homeowners.
 However, it isn’t necessarily good for mortgage lenders, especially REITs.

-When homeowners prepay, the investor loses a high-yielding asset.
-The investor is forced to reinvest the proceeds in a lower-rate investment.
+When homeowners prepay, the investor loses a high-yielding asset and is forced to reinvest the proceeds in a lower-rate investment.
 This means lower returns going forward.
-A rise in prepayment speeds could be negative for REITs, especially those with large exposure to fixed-rate, government-guaranteed mortgages such as American Capital Agency (AGNC) and Annaly Capital Management (NLY).
+A rise in prepayment speeds could negatively affect REITs, especially those with large exposure to fixed-rate, government-guaranteed mortgages, such as American Capital Agency (AGNC) and Annaly Capital Management (NLY).
 That said, prepayment burnout has been relatively pronounced at these interest rate levels.
-Any additional refinances will be driven more by home price appreciation.
+Any further refinances will be driven more by home price appreciation.

-REITs that invest in non-agency REITs such as Nationstar Mortgage (NSM) and Two Harbors Investment (TWO) might find that swapping credit risk for interest rate risk is a good idea.
+REITs that invest in non-agency REITS such as Nationstar Mortgage Holdings (NSM) and Two Harbors Investment Corp (TWO) might find that swapping credit risk for interest rate risk is a good idea.
 Investors interested in gaining access to the mortgage REIT sector as a whole should look at the iShares Mortgage Real Estate Fund (REM).